 How To Prevent False Alarms

-False alarms are a nuisance for all involved, especially for the responding authorities.
+Prevent False alarms because they can be a nuisance for all involved, especially for the responding authorities.
 These alarms distract the authorities from real emergencies and tie up their resources.
 Some municipalities can even fine you for excessive false alarms.

 Here are some tips for avoiding false alarms:

 - When allowing visitors and house guests to operate your alarm system, make sure they know how to properly use your system.